robmurphy-systems/Execution-Control-Model/README.md

 I make those contracts explicit—and continuously validate them—so execution doesn’t drift before integration.

 These failures don’t show up in status—they show up at integration, when it’s too late.

+The physical representation does two things: (1) It enforces teams to collaborate tightly.
+As an example, when the development team physically sees the API development branch approaching, they double-check, sometimes triple-check that they are both clearly aligned.
+That doesn't happen with Dashboards.